MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.LogicApp/v1.0.8/Remove-AzureRmIntegrationAccountMap.md

 # Remove-AzureRmIntegrationAccountMap

 ## SYNOPSIS
-Removes an integration account map.
+Removes the integration account map from the specified Azure resource group.

 ## SYNTAX